ibm-cloud-docs/event-notifications/en-getting-support.md

 - Include the steps to reproduce the issue, along with your inputs and expected outputs.
 - Note the approximate time that the error occurred.
 - Provide the code version and error details:
-   1. Right-click on the console page and select the **Inspect** or **Inspect Element** option.
+   1. Right-click on the console page and select the `Inspect` or `Inspect Element` option.
    1. Scroll to the end of the output and copy any errors or stack traces.
 - Provide the network response:
-   1. While you inspect the page, click the **Network** tab.
+   1. While you inspect the page, click the `Network` tab.
    1. Refresh the page and reproduce the problem.
-   1. Starting at the end of the list, click each request and view the **Preview** tab.
+   1. Starting at the end of the list, click each request and view the `Preview` tab.
 If the request has an "errors" node, expand that node to show the full error.
-   1. Click the **Response** tab and include the full response string and the URL that generated the response.
+   1. Click the `Response` tab and include the full response string and the URL that generated the response.

-### Creating a support case for non-UI issue
+### Creating a support case for non-UI issues
 {: #en-non-ui-support-case}

-Collecting the following information can help a faster support case resolution for non-UI issues,
+Collect the following information to get a faster support case resolution for non-UI issues:

 - guid
 - sourceName